mobilejazz/BlueFish/README.md

 ## License

-MJBluetoothManager is available under the MIT license.
+BlueFish is available under the MIT license.
 See the LICENSE file for more info.